Why is there a war in Syria?

 What is the war about?

-It is now more than a battle between those for or against Mr Assad.
+It is now more than a battle between those who are for or against Mr Assad.

 Many groups and countries - each with their own agendas - are involved, making the situation far more complex and prolonging the fighting.